ForgingAntiquity/forgingantiquity.github.io/about.md

 producing fakes.
 In doing so, we will locate and contextualise debates over forged papyri within contemporary discussions, in particular debates over the ethics and practice of the antiquities trade and the related problem of the illegal trafficking of artefacts; and public perceptions of the relative value of scientific and humanities expertise in the detection of forged artefacts.

-* Journal articles and book chapters relating to the theme.
-Those forthcoming and in progress are listed on our [Research page](/research#publications).

-* A monograph, co-authored by Choat and Yuen-Collingridge, on the mid-nineteenth century master forger and self-taught manuscript expert Constantine Simonides.
+To futther these aims, we have written [journal articles and book chapters](/research#publications) relating to the theme; devleoped an an [online list of forged papyri](/forgeries) from (or allegedly from) Egypt and a [typology](/typology) for classifying them; and are writing a monograph on the mid-nineteenth century master forger and self-taught manuscript expert Constantine Simonides.
 This will focus primarily on the collection of forged papyri in the World Museum at Liverpool and on Simonides' time in England in 1859--1863, telling the story of someone forging Greek history, and selling it (literally and metaphorically) to the English.

-* An [online list of forged papyri](/forgeries) from (or allegedly from) Egypt.
-We invite people to report fake papyri they are aware of to us at <a href="mailto:info@forgingantiquity.com"> info@forgingantiquity.com </a>.

 <a name="team"/>
 ## Team